-Jason Bailey is the founder and CEO of Sun Broadcast Group, Inc., a national radio sales and syndication company that has been at the forefront of innovation in the national radio space for more than 20 years and has championed new products designed to reshape how radio is programmed, measured, bought, and consumed.
+Jason Bailey is president and founder of Sun Broadcast Group, Inc., a national radio sales and syndication company that has been at the forefront of innovation in the national radio space for more than 20 years and has championed new products designed to reshape how radio is programmed, measured, bought, and consumed.
 Among the most notable is Shazam for Radio, a first-of-its-kind platform allowing broadcasters to create live, interactive mobile content directly from their terrestrial radio broadcasts.

 Angelica Balderas is senior vice president for Entravision Communications, overseeing all operations and sales in the Sacramento market, which includes top-rated KXSE (Jose 104.3FM) and Tricolor 99.9FM, as well as 101.9FM Wolf and Hot 103.5FM.
 Previously she was director of sales for Adelante Media Group, and before that she held the post of national sales manager, working with national advertisers and their agencies to execute advertising and promotional programs over Adelante’s nine markets.
 Balderas also served as president and principal of Aztec Media and launched KTTA (Kebuena 97.9FM), KLNA (Power 105.5FM), and KBBU (Ke Buena 93.9FM); those stations were sold to Bustos Media in 2004.
 Balderas’ experience includes over 20 years of local direct and agency transactional business and retail activation, as well as event marketing.
 National clients such as Tecate, Verizon, and Miller Coors have cited her work as examples of successful execution of events and retail programs.

-Adam R. Jacobson is editor-in-chief of Radio+Television Business Report.
-A veteran journalist and advertising industry analyst, Jacobson has also held editorial positions at former industry trade paper Radio & Records and helped launch Latina Style magazine.
-Jacobson served as principal analyst for Arbitron’s Hispanic Radio Today 2010 and 2011, and has worked with several radio companies as a corporate multicultural strategist and marketing consultant.
+Adam R Jacobson is editor-in-chief of Radio+Television Business Report.
+A veteran journalist and advertising industry analyst, Jacobson held editorial positions at former industry trade paper Radio & Records and helped launch Latina Style Magazine.
+He served as principal analyst for Arbitron’s Hispanic Radio Today 2010 and 2011, and has worked with several radio companies as a corporate multicultural strategist and marketing consultant.
 He was previously senior editor at Hispanic Market Weekly and a multicultural analyst for Mintel, a global market research firm based in Chicago.
-He has been a frequent conference speaker and panel moderator, and his work as a journalist has appeared in the Miami Herald and other publications.
+Jacobson has been a frequent conference speaker and panel moderator, and his work as a journalist has appeared in the Miami Herald and other publications.
 He is an avid supporter of the Leukemia & Lymphoma Society and Miami’s Chapman Partnership for the Homeless.
 Jacobson is also an active marathoner and a certified race walk coach.

 Tomás Martinez is CEO and owner of Solmart Media, responsible for all management aspects of the company’s three Southwest Florida stations: WZSP-FM, WZZS-FM, and WTMY-AM.
 Martinez has been involved in the radio industry for more than three decades.
 He earlier spent three years as GM and COO of Actualidad Media Group in Miami, managing four stations, and before that he was associated for 10 years with Prisa Radio as general manager of Radio Caracol Miami.
 While there he executed a power upgrade from 5,000 to 50,000 watts and secured the rights to the Miami Dolphins and the Soccer World Cup.
 He has also run the Miami and New York properties for the Radio Unica network.

 Jesus Salas is the executive vice president of programming and multi-platform coordinator for Spanish Broadcasting System.
-In this capacity, Salas oversees the radio programming of the number one most-listened-to Latin station in the nation, WSKQ-FM (Mega 97.9) in New York, and he was behind the launch of the first “Cubaton” music-formatted station in the world, WRMA-FM Ritmo 95.7.
-Salas is also responsible for all of the SBS stations in major Hispanic markets throughout the United States, including Miami, Chicago, Los Angeles, San Francisco, and Puerto Rico.
-In addition to his considerable success in the professional radio community, Jesus Salas also makes a consistent and concerted effort to strengthen the local community.
-He is an active member of the Educational Excellence School Advisory Committee (EESAC).
+In this capacity, Salas oversees the radio programming of the number one most-listened-to Latin station in the nation, WSKQ-FM (Mega 97.9)/New York and, most recently, he launched the first “Cubaton” music-formatted station in the world, WRMA-FM (Ritmo 95.7)/Miami.
+Salas is also responsible for all the SBS stations in the top Hispanic markets throughout the United States, including Miami, Chicago, Los Angeles, San Francisco, and Puerto Rico.
+In addition to his considerable success in the professional radio community, Salas makes a consistent and concerted effort to strengthen the local community, and he is an active member of the Educational Excellence School Advisory Committee.

 Oscar Sermeno is director of market development/LATAM for Triton Digital.
 He is an expert in international market development, with more than 17 years of experience in and around Latin America.
 Before joining Triton Digital, Sermeno served as international sales manager at Future Electronics, building strategic partnerships between supply chain and distribution companies within the automotive, industrial, and contract manufacturing organizations.
-As director of market development at Triton Digital, he leverages his expertise in programmatic and direct sales, digital audio measurement, and content distribution to increase audience and scale for Ibero-American publishers and advertisers, while strengthening the digital audio marketplace by educating the power of its reach, audience engagement capabilities, and revenue-generating opportunities.
+At Triton Digital, he leverages his expertise in programmatic and direct sales, digital audio measurement, and content distribution to increase audience and scale for Ibero-American publishers and advertisers, while strengthening the digital audio marketplace by educating the power of its reach, audience engagement capabilities, and revenue-generating opportunities.

-Charlie Sislen is a president at Research Director, Inc. Before joining Research Director, Inc. he was VP of marketing and research for Eastman Radio, a subsidiary of Katz Communication.
+Charlie Sislen is president at Research Director, Inc. Before joining Research Director, Inc. he was VP of marketing and research for Eastman Radio, a subsidiary of Katz Communication.
 During his 12 years at Eastman he sat on the Arbitron Advisory Council and headed up the RAB Goals Research Committee.
-He also worked at Arbitron as a client services rep for the ad agency division. he started his radio career is a sales rep at WWDC-AM & FM in Washington, DC.
-As a member of the ARAC, Sislen was introduced to PPM at its beginning.
-Since then he has been working with broadcasters to understand how the transition of PPM will change day-to-day radio.
+He also worked at Arbitron as a client services rep for the ad agency division.
+He started his radio career is a sales rep at WWDC-AM & FM in Washington DC.
+As a member of the ARAC Charlie was introduced to PPM at its beginning.
+Since then he has been working with broadcasters to understand how the transition to PPM will change day-to-day radio.